 One hour inland from Apollo Bay is the Otway Treetop Adventures.
 Here you can experience the Otway Zipline Tour or the Treetop Walk.
 The latter of which will take you 25 exhilarating meters into the air.
 The overall walk is nearly 2 kilometers and will take 1 hour to complete.
 It’s wholly impressive.

-Due to the proximity inland of the hikes and the Otway Treetop Adventures, you will need to wake up early or forgo the next attraction, The Cape Otway Lightstation, if you want to squeeze in the other attractions the day has in store.
-To drive from Apollo Bay to Otway Treetop Adventures to Otway Lightstation to Port Campbell is nearly 3 hours.
-So bear that in mind when you are planning your day.
+Due to the proximity of inland hikes and the Otway Treetop Adventures, you will need to wake up early or choose between hiking inland or visiting The Cape Otway Lightstation.
+It is 3 hours to drive from Apollo Bay to Otway Treetop Adventures and then from the Otway Lightstation to Port Campbell So bear that in mind when you are planning your day.

 3rd Stop: The Cape Otway Lightstation